 After achieving 5-Band DXCC I thought: "I should be happy and proud now".
 But I wasn’t.
 When I had worked 3Y1EE - the first Peter I DXpedition - with my 20m dipole in January 1987, I set my next goal: DXCC Honor Roll.
 We moved to a new place and I could upgrade my station with my first tribander.

 All in all it took 16 years to get to the top of the Honor Roll.
 My last entity was Clipperton in 1992.
 In 1994 I was even on the top of the top of the DXCC Honor Roll.
 After a few more years I also reached top positon of the Phone and CW DXCC Honor Roll.
-I now need only P5 on CW as my last CW entity as well as three more entities on RTTY.
+I now need only P5 on CW as my last CW entity as well as two more entities on RTTY/Digital.

 The Challenge continues